 Upcountry State Park Lakes

 Four Upcountry State Parks — Oconee, Table Rock, Paris Mountain, and Croft– have relatively small lakes within park boundaries that provide good places to fish from the bank or a fishing pier or from small watercraft.
 Because they are within state parks, these lakes are all near campgrounds and are convenient to other family recreation, making them extra good destinations for family fishing vacations.

 Oconee State Park has two lakes, which cover 20 and 12 acres.
 Private canoes and kayaks are permitted on the larger lake, which is in the park’s main day-use area and has cabins on its shore.
 Non-motorized fishing boats and canoes can also be rented.
 Bank access is possible from several areas.
 A pier provides access to the smaller campground lake.
 Bass, bluegill, and catfish are the main attractions through most of the year, but the large lake also gets stocked with trout during winter.

 Table Rock State Park also has two lakes – 36-acre Pinnacle Lake and 67-acre Lake Oolenoy.
 Both offer opportunities to catch bass, bluegill, and catfish and can be fished from the bank or by boat.
 Boating opportunities differ, though.
 Only the park’s rental boats are permitted on Pinnacle Lake.
 Private boats (electric motor or human-powered only) are permitted on Lake Oolenoy, which affords fabulous views of Table Rock Mountain.
 Two piers provide additional access to Lake Oolenoy.

 Two lakes within Paris Mountain State Park, 8-acre Lake Placid and 15-acre Reservoir #3, are open to fishing.
-Private boats with no gas motors are permitted on Lake Placid, and rental boats are available.
+Rental boats are available.
 Reservoir #3 is more remote, and accessing its waters requires a 2-mile hike.